f-julie/bd-comparable-big-spender/README.md

 call on an existing object that is-a `Comparator`.
 This is the recommended way to provide descending orderings.

-Discuss with your group whether to use/implement `Comparable` on any classes, or whether `Comparator`(s) is/are needed.
+Should we use/implement `Comparable` on any classes, and are `Comparator`(s) needed.
 If so, what should it/they compare?
 What are the sorting rules?

 ### Implement comparison logic